ndmx/edenstudio/README.md

 # EdenTV Creator Studio Website

-A modern, responsive website showcasing EdenTV's mobile applications, with comprehensive developer documentation and legal compliance materials.
+A modern, responsive website showcasing EdenTV's complete portfolio of software and media projects across all platforms, with comprehensive developer documentation and legal compliance materials.

 ## 🌟 Features